-Couch surfing is a rapidly growing phenomena in the world of budget travel.
-To outsiders, the words conjure up ideas of roughing it on the smelly lumpy couch of a stranger.
-The reality (in my experience) has been very different, with private bedrooms, a free local guide, and new friends.
+Couchsurfing is a rapidly becoming an essential tool in the world of budget travelling.
+To outsiders, the mention of it conjure up ideas of roughing it on the smelly lumpy couch of a stranger.
+The reality can be very different, with private bedrooms, a free local guide, and new friends.

 Couchsurfing was brought to life by 25 year old computer programmer Casey Fenton in 1999.
 His idea came about after he found a cheap flight from America to Iceland, but didn’t have a place to stay.
 Fenton hacked into a university database and randomly e-mailed 1,500 students from the University of Iceland, asking if he could stay with them.
 He received 50-100 lodging offers.
 He registered for the domain name Couchsurfing.com

 You can either be a couch surfing host, or a couch surfer (or both!).